Poke root and poke berry medicine

 For a concise chart on how to make various herbal preparations, check out my Wise Woman Medicine Making Chart

-Once you've dug up the root (and parked the Jeep), the next step—if you've decided to give pokeweed a try—is drawing out those medicinal properties.
+Once you've dug up the root, the next step—if you've decided to give pokeweed a try—is drawing out those medicinal properties.
 The best way to do that is to make a tincture (alcohol extract).
 Wash the root, chop it into small pieces, fill a jar with the plant material, and then add enough 100-proof alcohol to cover the roots.
 Leave it on your counter for six weeks, then strain out the roots.
 The resulting milky liquid is remarkably mild-looking and -tasting, considering the punch it packs.

 Poke is so powerful that it's taken by the drop.
 Begin with one to three drops (using a dropper, of course).
 Wait 24 hours.
 If that doesn't seem to help, add one drop per day to the dosage (and that's drops, not droppersful!).

 Individuals show widely varying tolerance for poke.
 Some people can't handle more than three or five drops per day, while others can take 25 or 50 drops with no adverse effects.
 The side effects of poke include mental unclarity, spaciness and out-of-body feelings.
 If you notice such feelings, it means you've found your tolerance level, so back off to a lower dosage.
 If you take way too much (such as mistaking droppersful for drops, which some people have done!), you may encounter more severe side effects, such as nausea, vomiting and diarrhea.